broadinstitute/gnomad-browser/deploy/docs/Deployment.md

 ## Create Elasticsearch cluster

-The setup step installs the [Elastic Cloud on Kubernetes (ECK)](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-overview.html) operator.
+First install the operator with the steps as documented: [Elastic Cloud on Kubernetes (ECK)](https://www.elastic.co/guide/en/cloud-on-k8s/2.9/k8s-overview.html).

 To check if the operator is ready, run `kubectl -n elastic-system get statefulset.apps/elastic-operator`.